ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	In general, when your object size reaches 100 MB, you should consider using multipart uploads instead of uploading the object in a single operation.

 **Amazon S3 Select** help analyze and process data within an object in Amazon S3 buckets

+**options for protecting data at rest in Amazon S3:**
+**Use Server-Side Encryption** – You request Amazon S3 to encrypt your object before saving it on disks in its data centers and decrypt it when you download the objects.

+1. Use Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
+2. Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS)
+3. Use Server-Side Encryption with Customer-Provided Keys (SSE-C)

+**Use Client-Side Encryption** – You can encrypt data client-side and upload the encrypted data to Amazon S3.
+In this case, you manage the encryption process, the encryption keys, and related tools.

+1. Use Client-Side Encryption with AWS KMS–Managed Customer Master Key (CMK)
+2. Use Client-Side Encryption Using a Client-Side Master Key

 ------